| Report by KTLfsktl@uaf.edu

 to join her in continuing as they have, but Saffy doesn’t

+want to.
 Gloria gets mad and

 dances around angrily.
 Then, Lucy’s acting makes it clear